Wind-WindKids/winding/samples/sophieandwind/sun.md

 --
 @image: centered, logo, small, golden
 Two birds, facing each other, with a heart between them.
 The birds are inside the shape of a heart, with the tails forming the top of the heart.

---
-the_poem: page, portrait-oriented
-theme: silver-gold, morning light, playful and riddle-like --
-@page: text, tiny, cursive, centered
-It’s dark inside,
-but sun still finds me
-shaking shades
-where echoes unwind me.

-I stand by the steps where shadows stay,
-but sun is calling me to learn and play.
-A voice calls half-drunk, but wind says *no*—
-fly to the sunny side where wings can go.

-I warm my wings, then ride the breeze—
-with the wind and through the trees.
-Petals wide, nectar to flow—
-sun coaxes them to live and grow.

-Deep in the park I stand so wide,
-leaves drinking light on the sunlit side.
-Wind lifts my seeds to faraway ground—
-new trees grow where the light is found.

-When you know me, you’ll understand—
-I follow sun across the land.
-And Sun Days are best—
-when the sky is wide,
-with me and friends
-flying by your side.

-                      Sophie and Wind.

-@background:
-soft watercolor leaves, drifting sunbeams, faint kite tails curling between stanzas.